-Though it’s now over two years old, “What Editors Want” by author and editor Lynne Barrett is still one of the most helpful articles I’ve read on the subject of the SUBMISSIONS PROCESS — that dreaded, mysterious, suspenseful, thrilling, and occasionally joyful experience of sending your work away to be loved, scorned, or ignored by editors.
+Though it’s not a new post, “What Editors Want” by author and editor Lynne Barrett is still one of the most helpful articles I’ve read on the subject of the process of submitting to literary magazines — that dreaded, mysterious, suspenseful, thrilling, and occasionally joyful experience of sending your work away to be loved, scorned, or ignored by editors.

-You absolutely should read the full article if you’re interested in sending your work to literary journals, reviews, magazines, and websites, but I’ll summarize her main points below.
+You absolutely should read the full article if you’re interested in sending your work to literary journals, reviews, magazines, and websites, but I’ll summarize her main points.

 1. Know the tastes and needs of each editor before submitting

 Editors are flooded with submissions.
 Your job, as Barrett says, is to “help the editor by sending work that is developed, complete, thoroughly revised, and—of great importance—appropriate for the magazine.”
 In order to understand what their needs are, read a few issues first!
 If buying multiple issues of many different magazines gets too expensive, get a handful of writers together and all pitch in to buy a number of publications or subscriptions and then share them amongst the group.